GregRos/parjs/README.md

 The final parser would, however, return an array like this: `['"', 'hello']`, even though the initial `"` isn't something we care about.
 This is one reason to use quiet parsers.
 In TypeScript, quiet parsers are represented using the interface `QuietParser` and also hold `parser.isLoud === false`.
 If forced to return a value, they return a special `noResult` token, rather than `null` or `undefined` (which might be returned by the user intentionally).

 Some parsers are quiet by default.
-For example, the `not` combinator returns a parser $P$ that succeeds if the original failed.
+For example, the `not` combinator returns a parser *P* that succeeds if the original failed.
 It doesn't make any sense for this parser to return anything, so it is always a quiet parser.

 You can make a parser shut up using the `.quiet` combinator: